 Dr. Edrees believes his patients prefer the human connection they get from speaking directly with him versus communicating through their electronic portal.
 While he has concerns about the privacy issues related to using electronic communications, he assumes it will become more prevalent in the future.
 He does believe, however, that online support groups are a great resource for patients to share what they are going through and find empathy for their situation.

-Dr. Edrees also cares for patients with sickle cell anemia and has recently participated in a large sickle cell study.
+Dr. Edrees not only cares for leukemia patients, but he also cares for patients with sickle cell anemia and has recently participated in a large sickle cell study.
 He believes the coming decade will be historic for sickle cell.
 There has been a lot more focus on it recently with several new medications becoming available for it in the last few months.
 He knows that progress has been made in large part because of research studies.

 Dr. Edrees loves his specialty and doesn’t see that he would ever switch from it.
 However, if he were to pursue a career outside of medicine, he would pursue the pharmaceutical side of research.
 He would still want to contribute to benefiting patient care, but it would be from the other side of the aisle.